fav-our123/DSA-documentation/README.md

 13. Which categories have products with the highest discounts?
 14. Identify the top 5 products in terms of rating and number of reviews combined.

+Download to view the cleaned dataset and the pivot tables that answer the above questions

 ###### DASHBOARD
+For easy visualization via charts and slicers: